apache/cordova-docs/docs/en/edge/phonegap/media/capture/captureAudio.md

 BlackBerry WebWorks Quirks
 --------------------------

-- PhoneGap for BlackBerry WebWorks attempts to launch the __Voice Notes Recorder__ application, provided by RIM, to capture the audio recordings.
+- Cordova for BlackBerry WebWorks attempts to launch the __Voice Notes Recorder__ application, provided by RIM, to capture the audio recordings.
 The developer will receive a CaptureError.`CAPTURE_NOT_SUPPORTED` error code if the application is not installed on the device.

 iOS Quirks
 ----------